9781927583951_cover Enlarge Cover

 About the Author

-Liane Shaw is the author of several books for teens, including Caterpillars Can't Swim, Fostergirls, The Color of Silence, and Don't Tell, Don't Tell, Don't Tell.
-Liane was an educator for more than 20 years.
-Now retired from teaching, Liane lives with her family in the Ottawa Valley in Ontario.
+Liane Shaw is the author of several books for teens including thinandbeautiful.com, Fostergirls, and The Color of Silence, as well as a work of non-fiction called Time Out: A teacher's year of reading, fighting, and four-letter words.
+Liane was an educator for more than 20 years, both in the classroom and as a special education resource teacher.
+Now retired from teaching, Liane lives with her family in the Ottawa Valley.

 Recommended Age, Grade, and Reading Levels